 In general, I am looking for people who love thinking deeply about the natural world, who love plants and insects, and who want to use science to make fundamental discoveries that are relevant for agricultural sustainability or responding to climate change.
-Most of the lab’s work has a strong quantitative component, so potential graduate students should either have skills in statistical and mathematical modeling or be highly motivated to learn them.
+Most of the lab’s work has a strong quantitative component, so potential graduate students should either have skills in statistical and mathematical modeling or be motivated to learn them.
 I am primarily looking for students interested in working with me on the projects described on the research page.
 Because the projects are very broad, lab members will have the opportunity to develop their own research directions within the broader context.
 I am also, however, simply looking for the most exciting and enthusiastic scientists I can find, so I am very open to considering mentoring students or postdocs on completely new projects.
 My mentoring philosophy is to treat mentees as junior colleagues, whose future success is my goal.
 I also strive to mentor adaptively, being hands-on when a student needs and wants close guidance and being hands-off when a student needs space to think.

 I take graduate students through both the Ecology, Evolutionary Biology, and Behavior Program and the Department of Entomology.
 This means students graduate with a dual degree in Ecology, Evolutionary Biology, and Behavior and Entomology.